rwandantechy/clmpi-benchmark/README.md

 }
 ```

-## Attribution

-This implementation is based on the research paper:
-- **"Benchmarking Large Language Models with a Unified Performance Ranking Metric"**
-- **Author**: Maikel Leon
-- **Institution**: Department of Business Technology, Miami Herbert Business School, University of Miami, Florida, USA
-- **Journal**: International Journal on Foundations of Computer Science & Technology (IJFCST) Vol.4, No.4, July 2024

-This repository provides a practical implementation of the theoretical framework proposed in the original research.

 ## Contact

 For questions and contributions, please open an issue on GitHub or contact [your-email@domain.com].

 ---

-**Note**: This is a research tool implementing Maikel Leon's unified performance ranking metric.
+**Note**: This is a research tool implementing Maikel Leon's unified performance ranking metric, specifically optimized for local edge deployment benchmarking of open-source LLMs on macOS.
 Results may vary based on model versions, hardware configurations, and evaluation parameters.